 Depending on the circumstances, more than one party may be responsible for the harm.
-In a truck wreck case, the truck driver may be responsible if they failed to follow the rules of the road or federal trucking regulations.
+In a tractor-trailer accident case, the truck driver may be responsible if they failed to follow the rules of the road or federal trucking regulations.
 An example of this would be if the driver was operating the truck on London Blvd under the influence of alcohol or drugs or did not take a mandated break and was driving fatigued.
 The trucking company might be responsible if the truck was not properly maintained or loaded or if they encouraged drivers to participate in unsafe practices.
 Finally, the truck manufacturer could be responsible if a defective part caused a crash.

 Filing Deadlines for a Truck Wreck

 If you do not file a lawsuit by the deadline, you may not be able to recover damages.
-There are very few exceptions to the filing deadline, but a Portsmouth, VA truck accident lawyer could examine a case and help make sure your claim is filed on time.
+There are very few exceptions to the filing deadline, but a Portsmouth, VA lawyer could examine a truck accident case and help make sure your claim is filed on time.
 You never want to wait until the last minute to pursue a serious truck wreck injury case.

 Talk with a Portsmouth, VA Truck Accident Attorney Today